 - Correct fee is applied.

-- Document title matches the caption (Administrative Directive Rule 4b of Court of Chancery Rule 79.1) -Who is filing (name of plaintiff/defendant), to whom it is going (name of plaintiff/defendant), what the document is, and what it is regarding.
+- Document title matches the caption per the Court's Operating Procedures.
+Who is filing (name of plaintiff/defendant), to whom it is going (name of plaintiff/defendant), what the document is, and what it is regarding.

-- Case number(s) on documents match case number(s) on File and Serve Express (single case number, or multi-case).
+- Case number(s) on documents match case number(s) on File & Serve Express (single case number, or multi-case).

-- Attorney signature (Either hand-signed, or if it is an electronic signature, then it must say /s/ before the name), Bar ID #, & Attorney Block as needed (Administrative Directive Rule 4c of Court of Chancery Rule 79.1).
+- Attorney signature (Either hand-signed, or if it is an electronic signature, /s/ must be typed before the name), Bar ID #, & Attorney Block as needed pursuant to Court of Chancery Rule 79.1 .

 - Certificate of Service, CC or Notice of Service, as necessary.